+BOARD OF

+BBGBGGAI DIRECTORS

+PROPOSAL VOTING

+NUMBER PROPOSAL RECOMMENDATION

-Proposal Number Proposal Board Voting Recommendation No. 1 Elect as directors the eight nominees named in the Proxy Statement FOR each nominee Each of the eight incumbent directors has been nominated by the Board to stand for reelection as directors of the Company.
-Each nominee, if elected, will serve as a director for a term until the next annual meeting of shareholders and until his or her successor is duly elected and qualifies, or until his or her death, resignation, retirement or removal (whichever occurs first).
-(See page 11 ) No. 2 Ratify the appointment of KPMG LLP as FTI Consulting, Inc.'s independent registered public accounting firm for the year ending December 31, 2021 FOR books and shareholde Committee has appointed KPMG LLP ("KPMG") as the independent registered public accounting records for the year ending December 31, 2021.
+No. 1 Consider and vote upon the election as directors of the ten nominees named in the Proxy Statement

+FOR each nominee

+Each of the ten directors has been nominated by the Board to stand for election as a director of the Company.
+Each nominee, if elected, will serve as a director for a term until the next annual meeting of shareholders and until his or her successor is duly elected and qualifies or until his or her death, resignation, retirement or removal (whichever occurs earliest).
+(See page 12)

+Consider and vote upon the ratification of the appointment of KPMG LLP as FTI

+No. 2 Consulting, Inc.'s independent registered public accounting firm for the year ending

+December 31, 2022

+FOR

+Our Audit Committee has appointed KPMG LLP ("KPMG") as the independent registered public accounting firm to audit our books and records for the year ending December 31, 2022.
 KPMG has acted as our auditor since 2006.
+We are offering shareholders the opportunity to ratify the appointment of our independent registered public accounting firm as a matter of good corporate governance practice.
+(See page 30)

+No. 3 Consider and vote upon an advisory (non-binding) resolution to approve the compensation of the named executive officers for the year ended December 31, 2021 as described in the proxy statement

+FOR

-We ers the opportunity to ratify the appointment of our independent registered public accounting firm governance practice.
-(See page 28 ) e are offering No. 3 Vote on an advisory (non-binding) resolution to approve the compensation of the named executive officers for the year ended December 31, 2020 at the 2021 annual meeting of shareholders FOR nce with applicable law and the preference of our shareholders to cast an advisory (non-binding) , we are affording our shareholders the opportunity to cast an advisory (non-binding) vote to appr ED, that the shareholders approve, on an advisory (non-binding) basis, the compensation of the officers for the year ended December 31, 2020 as described in the Proxy Statement for the 2021 Shareholders."
-(See page 29 ) The transaction of any other business that may properly come before the meeting or any postponement or adjournment thereof N/A
+In accordance with applicable law and the preference of our shareholders to cast an advisory (non-binding) vote on say-onpay every year, we are affording our shareholders the opportunity to cast an advisory (non-binding) vote to approve the following resolution:

+"RESOLVED, that the shareholders approve, on an advisory (non-binding) basis, the compensation of the Company's named executive officers for the year ended December 31, 2021 as described in the Proxy Statement for the 2022 Annual Meeting of Shareholders."

+(See pages 31 and 32)

+The transaction of any other business that may properly come before the meeting or any postponement or adjournment thereof

+N/A

-555 12th Street NW Washington, D.C.
+555 12th Street NW Suite 700 Washington, D.C.
 20004 +1.202.312.9100

-PROXY STATEMENT for 2021 ANNUAL MEETING of SHAREHOLDERS
+PROXY STATEMENT for 2022 ANNUAL MEETING of SHAREHOLDERS

-The Annual Meeting of Shareholders of FTI Consulting, Inc., a Maryland corporation (the "Company" or "FTI Consulting"), will be held on June 2, 2021 (the "Annual Meeting"), at 9:30 a.m., Eastern Daylight Time, at FTI Consulting's principal executive office, which is located at 555 12th Street NW, Washington, D.C.
+The Annual Meeting of Shareholders of FTI Consulting, Inc., a Maryland corporation (the "Company" or "FTI Consulting"), will be held on June 1, 2022 (the "Annual Meeting") at 9:30 a.m., Eastern Daylight Time, at FTI Consulting's principal executive office, which is located at 555 12th Street NW, Suite 700, Washington, D.C.
 20004.

-Our Board of Directors (our "Board") is soliciting our shareholders' proxies to be voted at our Annual Meeting.
-Shareholders of the Company as of the close of business on March 4, 2021, the record date for the Annual Meeting (the "Record Date"), are entitled to notice of, and to vote at, the Annual Meeting or any postponement or adjournment of the Annual Meeting.
+Our Board of Directors (the "Board") is soliciting our shareholders' proxies to be exercised at the Annual Meeting.
+Shareholders of the Company as of the close of business on March 3, 2022, the record date for the Annual Meeting (the "Record Date"), are entitled to notice of, and to vote at, the Annual Meeting or any postponement or adjournment of the Annual Meeting.